-Note that trademark $^{\mathsf{TM}}$ and registered trademark $^{\mathsf{S}}$ are not used within the text of this manual.
+Note that trademark TM and registered trademark ® are not used within the text of this manual.

-- SDXC Logo is a trademark of SD-3C, LLC. - Windows, Internet Explorer, Windows Media, Windows Vista, Windows 7, Windows 8, Windows 8.1 and Windows 10 are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, iPhoto, and iPhone are trademarks of Apple Inc. - Adobe and Reader are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries. - HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing, LLC. - Android and Google Play are trademarks or registered trademarks of Google Inc.
+- SDXC Logo is a trademark of SD-3C, LLC. - Windows, Internet Explorer, Windows Media, Windows Vista, Windows 7, Windows 8 and Windows 8.1 are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, iPhoto, and iPhone are trademarks of Apple Inc. - Adobe and Reader are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries. - HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing, LLC. - Android and Google Play are trademarks or registered trademarks of Google Inc.

-- · App Store is a service mark of Apple Inc. - iOS is a trademark or registered trademark of Cisco Systems, Inc. of the United States. - Wi-Fi is a registered trademark of the Wi-Fi Alliance. - The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by CASIO COMPUTER CO., LTD. is under license.
-Other trademarks and trade names are those of their respective owners. - The word "QR Code" is registered trademark of DENSO WAVE INCORPORATED in Japan and other countries. - EXILIM and EXILIM Connect are registered trademarks or trademarks of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.
+- App Store is a service mark of Apple Inc. - iOS is a trademark or registered trademark of Cisco Systems, Inc. of the United States. - Wi-Fi is a registered trademark of the Wi-Fi Alliance. - The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by CASIO COMPUTER CO., LTD. is under license.
+Other trademarks and trade names are those of their respective owners. - EXILIM and EXILIM Connect are registered trademarks or trademarks of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.